Forearm, flexion limited to 100° and extension to 45°

 The VA rates Forearm, flexion limited to 100° and extension to 45° under Diagnostic Code (DC) 5208, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Forearm, flexion limited to 100° and extension to 45° qualify for TDIU (Total Disability Individual Unemployability)?
+Can Forearm, flexion limited to 100° and extension to 45° qualify for TDIU?

-What evidence do I need to establish service connection for Forearm, flexion limited to 100° and extension to 45°?
+What evidence supports a higher rating for Forearm, flexion limited to 100° and extension to 45°?

-What is the C&P exam like for Forearm, flexion limited to 100° and extension to 45°?
+What happens at the C&P exam for Forearm, flexion limited to 100° and extension to 45°?

 Get a Personalized Rating Analysis